 6. Return the pan or wok to heat.
 Add 1 teaspoon of oil and heat over medium heat.
 Add 1 tablespoon finely chopped garlic and 3-4 deseeded dried chilies (they are not spicy red chilies).
 Stir-fry for 30 seconds.

 7. Add ½ cup of white onions.
 Stir fry until onions are soft.
 Add capsicum (½ red and ½ green capsicum) and cook it for 2-3 minutes.
-Keep them slightly crunchy, do not overcook.
+Keep them slightly crunchy.
+Do not overcook.
 Season it with ½ teaspoon of pepper and a pinch of salt.

 8. Give the prepared dragon sauce a quick mix (to combine the cornstarch settled in the bottom).
 Add this sauce to the pan.
 Cook until the sauce bubbles and thickens.
 (Cook until glossy and coats the back of a spoon).

 9. Add the fried chicken strips and fried cashews.
 Toss them with the sauce.
 Garnish with spring onion (scallion) greens.
+Serve immediately as a starter or side dish with fried rice or noodles.

-Tip: For the crispiest chicken, enjoy this appetizer right away.
+- For the crispiest chicken, serve this appetizer immediately.
 The longer it sits on the plate, the less crispy the chicken strips will become.
-Serve as a starter or side dish with fried rice or noodles.

 Recipe Card